 International flights to Evenes airport:

+The above can change on short notice.
 See more at Visit Lofoten’s official “Fly to Lofoten” page.
 Flying to Evenes can be almost as fast as flying to Svolvær.
-The 3 hour drive is scenic, but can be “difficult” in winter.
+The 3 hour drive is scenic, but can be “difficult” in winter and if there is a car accident on E10, there may not be any alternative routes.

 Public transport and ferries to and from Lofoten

-This is also very good: Ferry routes in Lofoten: Information and timetables.
+This is very good: Ferry routes in Lofoten: Information and timetables.

 Getting around in Lofoten: Get a car

 We strongly recommend having a car in Lofoten, unless you are travelling by bicycle or motorcycle.
-Public transport is extremely limited, and you risk wasting a lot of time waiting.
+Public transport is extremely limited, does not go to the most popular tourists places, and you risk wasting a lot of time waiting.
 There are several local rental car companies.

 There is some useful “getting around” information at 68North.
 Guide to Lofoten has a lot of good information: Getting to the Lofoten Islands by plane, car, bus, or ferry.
 And: How to get around Lofoten without a car.